S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/objection.md

 {{define:objection}}

-Objections contain information that reveals **certain or likely consequence of harm** and/or **opportunities to immediately improve** proposals, decisions, existing agreements or actions.
+Objections to proposals, decisions, existing agreements or actions, contain information about **certain or likely consequence of harm**, or about **other viable ways to improve**.

 It's the accountability of individuals to raise potential objections.